 Journaling can be a powerful tool for your morning routine.
 We’ve discussed writing down three things for which you are grateful each morning.
 In addition, journaling is a method of aligning your daily actions with your higher goals and ambitions.
-If you want to set goals and actually achieve them, it’s important to keep them top of mind.
+If you want to set goals and achieve them, it’s important to keep them on top of your mind.
 In your journaling practice, you can visually remind yourself of your goals by writing them down and reviewing them each day.

 The bottom line: own your morning!
 Whatever you do first thing in the morning sets the tone for the remainder of your day.
 Start slowly.
-Determine what works best for you and then execute that plan each and every morning.
+Determine what works best for you and then execute that plan every morning.
 Your morning routine will support you in living your life more happily and with greater intention.
 Let us know which one of these healthy morning routine ideas works out the best for you (or which one you’d like to try out first)!